India launches probe into Wal-Mart lobbying report

 Opposition parties have sought to portray Singh’s government as the pawn of powerful foreign companies ahead of national elections due in 2014.

-Bentonville, Arkansas-based Wal-Mart has been the most active among foreign supermarket operators keen to push their way into India’s huge retail market.
+Bentonville, Arkansas-based Wal-Mart has been the most active among foreign supermarket operators keen to push their way into India’s $450 billion retail market.

-Shares of Wal-Mart were down 2.5 percent to $69.12 in midday trading on Wednesday on the New York Stock Exchange.

-Reporting by Nandita Bose, Satarupa Bhattacharjya and Nigam Prusty; Editing by Ross Colvin, Jeremy Laurence and Jeffrey Benkoe
+Reporting by Nandita Bose, Satarupa Bhattacharjya and Nigam Prusty; Editing by Ross Colvin and Jeremy Laurence